Occupational exposure limit: Background

-Methods for performing occupational exposure assessments can be found in "A Strategy for Assessing and Managing Occupational Exposures, Third Edition Edited by Joselito S. Ignacio and William H. Bullock".
+Methods for performing occupational exposure assessments can be found in the book A Strategy for Assessing and Managing Occupational Exposures, Third Edition, edited by Joselito S. Ignacio and William H. Bullock.

 With the World Health Organization and the International Labour Office having now quantified the global burden of disease from psychosocial occupational hazards, identification of OELs for such hazards is increasingly becoming a focus of attention for occupational safety and health policy and practice.